On a Clear Day (You Can See Forever)

-"On a Clear Day (You Can See Forever)" is a song written by Burton Lane (music) and Alan Jay Lerner (lyrics) for the 1965 Broadway musical On a Clear Day You Can See Forever.
-It was subsequently performed by American actress and vocalist Barbra Streisand in the 1970 film adaptation of the musical.
+"On a Clear Day (You Can See Forever)" is a song composed by Burton Lane with lyrics by Alan Jay Lerner for the 1965 Broadway musical On a Clear Day You Can See Forever.
+It became a chart hit that year for Robert Goulet and Johnny Mathis and has been covered by many singers and musicians since then.
+Barbra Streisand performed it in the 1970 film adaptation of the musical and in many concerts afterward.